States of emergency in India: President's Rule under Article 356

 If the President is satisfied, based on the report of the Governor of the concerned state or from other sources, that the governance in a state cannot be carried out according to the provisions in the Constitution, the governor may declare an emergency in the state.
 Such an emergency must be approved by the Parliament within a period of two months.

 It is imposed for an initial period of six months and can last for a maximum period of three years with repeated parliamentary approval every six months.
 The 42nd amendment act of 1976 extended the initial time duration of President Rule from 6 months to 1 year.
 Subsequently, 44th CAA 1978 restored the 1-year period back to 6 months.
 Originally, the maximum period of operation of President Rule was 3 years.
 This 3-year period was divided into 1 year of ordinary period and 2 years of extra ordinary period for which certain conditions were to be fulfilled.
 However, now unless revoked, its life can be extended by six months each time, but in no case beyond three years.
 If the emergency has to be extended for more than three years, it can only be done by a Constitution of India constitutional amendment, as has happened in Punjab and Jammu and Kashmir.

 During such emergency, the President can take over the entire work of the executive, and the Governor administers the state in the name of the President.
 The Legislative Assembly can be dissolved or may remain in suspended animation.
 The Parliament makes laws on the 66 subjects of the state list.
 All money bills have to be referred to the Parliament for approval.
 In this occasion ministers of state legislature do not perform actions in state.

+Financial Emergency under Article 360

+Article 360 allows the declaration of Financial Emergency, when "the President is satisfied that a situation has arisen whereby the financial stability or credit of India or of any part of the territory thereof is threatened".
+Article 360 has never been invoked.